PostInPlaybook — LinkedIn post generator for AI governance, compliance & legal professionals Try it free →

 Purpose Limitation - Most Tested GDPR Concept

 Original consent for service delivery does NOT automatically cover AI model training.
+"Research and development" licenses may not cover commercial AI product development.
+Publicly available data does not come with blanket permission for any use.
+Voluntary sharing of data (especially in employment or insurance contexts where power imbalances exist) does not automatically constitute valid GDPR consent.
 "Research & development" licenses may not cover commercial AI.
-Publicly available data ≠ blanket permission.
-Voluntary sharing in employment/insurance contexts ≠ valid GDPR consent.
+Publicly available data โ‰ blanket permission.
+Voluntary sharing in employment/insurance contexts โ‰ valid GDPR consent.

 Controller vs Processor